The Golf Channel for Golf Lessons

 • Weight Transfer: A smooth transition of weight from the back foot to the front foot maximizes club speed.

 Additionally, understanding body alignment and its influence on swing mechanics is crucial⁤ in Norman’s teachings.
-Proper alignment not only⁤ aids in achieving⁢ a ⁢more consistent ball flight⁤ but also helps in reducing⁢ the risk of injury. the following table highlights the key biomechanical aspects ⁣in Norman’s swing:
+Proper alignment not only⁤ aids in achieving⁢ a ⁢more consistent ball flight⁤ but also helps in reducing⁢ the risk of injury.
+Norman emphasizes the importance of positioning the shoulders parallel to the target line.
+This alignment allows for a more fluid and powerful swing as it minimizes unnecessary lateral movements.
+The following table highlights the key biomechanical aspects ⁣in Norman’s swing:

 Biomechanical Aspect Impact on Swing